-Manual Osteopaths use the Lensen Technique, which is an advancement of Onsen Technique to reduce muscle spasms near a joint, to ease neurological irritations around a joint, to make joints more mobile and to reduce pain and discomfort.
-The articular technique involves gently moving two joint surfaces using the clients own isometric muscle contraction ability.
+Manual Osteopaths use Osteopathic Articular Techniques, which include Lensen Technique, Onsen Technique, Muscle Energy Technique, Orthopedic Manipulation Technique, and others, to reduce muscle spasms near a joint, to ease neurological irritations around a joint, to make joints more mobile and to reduce pain and discomfort.
+The articular technique involves gently moving two joint surfaces using the client's own isometric muscle contraction ability.

-Manual Osteopaths use visceral manipulation to treat organs and viscera of the body.
-This includes the lungs, heart, liver, spleen, kidneys, stomach, pancreas, intestines, bladder and uterus.
-Patients may feel pain in one or more of these organs or the viscera may be less pliable than it should be.
+At Black Rock Therapies, we employ coordinated and rational manual techniques and approaches to gradually correct the client's anatomy and physiology, effectively facilitating their body's natural healing process.
 Manual Osteopaths gently move the structures themselves and the fascia (or connective tissue) that surrounds them in order to restore full movement.
 Most clients treated with visceral manipulation only feel a gentle pressure of the Manual Osteopath’s hands but the corrections are powerful enough to improve the mobility of an organ, improve blood flow and help the organ function more effectively.

 The above Manual Osteopathic manual techniques and approaches are used in a coordinated and rational fashion to slowly correct the client’s anatomy and physiology towards normal so that the client’s body can heal itself.

 Manual Osteopath FAQ

 Curious if manual osteopath is right for you?
 Check out our FAQ.